 Here’s a timeline of what’s happened with Bibaa and Nicole’s case, plus what you can do to help in the fight for justice for them.

 What Happened To Nicole Smallman and Bibaa Henry?

 On June 5 at around 7 p.m., 27-year-old photographer Nicole attended a birthday gathering for her half-sister Bibaa, a social worker, in Fryent Country Park, North London.
 They were with friends, celebrating and images have since been released by the police of the sisters dancing with fairy lights in their hands.
 It’s been reported that they stayed out later than everyone else, their last contact with family and friends happening at 1.05 a.m.

 Speaking to the Guardian, DCI Simon Harding, who is leading the murder inquiry, said, “They were in good spirits and taking selfie pictures, listening to music and dancing with fairy lights until at least 1.13 a.m.”
 Police have said that the sisters failed to answer phone calls from 2.30 a.m.

 When Nicole and Bibaa didn’t return home, their family reported them missing on June 6.
 However, it wasn’t until roughly 1 p.m. on June 7 that Nicole's boyfriend found both her and Bibaa's bodies in the park.
-It’s believed that their murderer was a male stranger and the sisters died in the early hours of June 6.
+The sisters died in the early hours of June 6.
 Nicole's boyfriend also found a knife, and a post-mortem examination stated multiple stab wounds was the cause of death of both women.